Ethegotherium: Description

-This was a small-sized animal, not exceeding the size of a European rabbit.
+This was a small animal, not exceeding the size of a European rabbit.
 Ethegotherium is only known from a skull and a mandible, and it is difficult to restore its complete appearance.
 From comparison with its relatives, it can be supposed that it was a small notoungulate with a short tail and long hind legs.
 It shared similarities with the slightly older Prohegetotherium, but differed from it in several ways, including its smaller size.

 The incisors and canines were directed forward, giving rise to a "false diastema" between them and the backward-directed first premolars.
 The upper canine had an arched crown, while the upper jugal teeth, with a high crown, were slightly imbricated, without any development of the parastyle area and with discontinuous enamel.
 Unlike Prohegetotherium, the first upper premolar had no labial sulcus nor parastyle, while the second premolar had a deep lingual sulcus and the third premolar was quite large.
 For the lower molars, the trigonid was rounded and not cordiform like in Prohegetotherium.